 Filters allow you to select which users will move on to the next step in a workflow depending on which queries they fulfill.
-To apply a filter, drag the filter node to the desired location and select ‘Fields Match’ in the drop down.
-Use the query builder to create your filters.
-The interface is similar to the segmentation interface.
+To apply a filter, drag a filter node from the left-side tray to the desired location in the workflow.
+Filters are represented by purple nodes in the workflow.

 There are several types of filters: